sanvake/GPAgenerator/README.md

 subject name
 subject creds

-cange number of subjects
+change number of subjects

 currently this static website works only for mech branch

-To check your GPA (mech branch) can visitthe following link:https://raw.githack.com/ChinmayAnandS/GPAgenerator/main/MainGpa.html
+To check your GPA (mech branch) can visit the following link: https://raw.githack.com/ChinmayAnandS/GPAgenerator/main/MainGpa.html

 test.html exists only for test purposes